GustavoEklund/sheet-modal/README.md

 ### `isShowing` state

-`isShowing ` is required as prop in `<SheetModal />` component and can be used to know the action sheet actual state.
+`isShowing ` is required as a prop in `<SheetModal />` component and can be used to know the action sheet actual state.

 ```js
 <SheetModal